evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 ---
-title: "Angular - Task DApp Data-Contract"
+title: "Angular - Task ƉApp Data-Contract"
 ---
-# Angular - Task DApp Data-Contract
+# Angular - Task ƉApp Data-Contract
-**Before performing this example, please go through the [Task DApp setup](/dapps/angular/task) tutorial, as this tutorial is based on this example.**
+**Before performing this example, please go through the [Task ƉApp setup](/dapps/angular/task) tutorial, as this tutorial is based on this example.**

-In this section you will create contracts, read from them and handle several data interactions with the contract by using the evan.network DataContract and the blockchain-core.
-So each data that is currently cached within the local storage will be moved into an contract.
-All needed I18N values and keys are predefined within the i18n folder and not noticed during the example.
+In this section you will create contracts, read from them and handle several data interactions with the contracts by using the evan.network data contract and the blockchain-core.
+So each data that is currently cached within the local storage will be moved into a contract.
+All needed I18N values and keys are predefined within the I18N folder and not noticed during the example.

-For how to write the task dapp using your own contract implementation have a look at this: [Angular - Task DApp Custom Contract](/dapps/angular/task-custom).
+For how to write the task ƉApp using your own contract implementation, have a look at this: [Angular - Task ƉApp Custom Contract](/dapps/angular/task-custom).

-If you dont want to code by yourself, you can simply read the docs and copy the final resulting src folder from [dapps/task-data-contract/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task-data-contract) to the [dapps/task/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task) folder.
+If you don't want to code by yourself, you can simply read the docs and copy the final resulting SRC folder from [dapps/task-data-contract/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task-data-contract) to the [dapps/task/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task) folder.

 # 1. Contract Implementation
-Before your start your implementation, its important to decide what functionallities you need.
-You need to think about data parameters, user roles inclusive security restrictions and so on...
+Before your start your implementation, it is important to decide what functionalities you will need.
+You need to think about data parameters, user roles including security restrictions and so on...

-For this example we need a contract that handles some contract metadata and a list of todos.
+For this example, we need a contract that handles some contract metadata and a list of todos.
 This is the perfect case for the [evan.network data contract](https://evannetwork.github.io/dev/data-contract) / [data contract wiki](https://github.com/evannetwork/blockchain-core/blob/feature/readthedocs-test/docs/data-contract.rst).

-When you use a self implemented contract, its important to add the contract implementation abi to our dbcp.json definition file.
-In this case we can simply use the blockchain-core data-contract wrapper implementation to handle our contract calls.
-For documentation reasons, you should still put the abi definition of the data contract into the DBCP definition.
-So other people that read the DBCP definition of the created contract, automaticaly gets your contract definition and functions.
-So you can program against the contract from anywhere, also outside of your application.
+When you use a self-implemented contract, it is important to add the contract implementation ABI to our dbcp.json definition file.
+In this case, we can simply use the blockchain-core data contract wrapper implementation to handle our contract calls.
+For documentation reasons, you should still put the ABI definition of the data contract into the DBCP definition.
+So other people that read the DBCP definition of the created contract automaticaly receive your contract definition and functions.
+So you can program the contract from anywhere, also outside of your application.

-So insert the abi definition into your dbcp.json file from the following [dbcp.json](https://github.com/evannetwork/dapps-tutorial-angular/blob/master/dapps/task-complete/dbcp.json) (its a bit large to insert the full abi here in the documentation).
+Insert the ABI definition into your dbcp.json file from the following [dbcp.json](https://github.com/evannetwork/dapps-tutorial-angular/blob/master/dapps/task-complete/dbcp.json) (it is a bit large to insert the full ABI here in the documentation).

 ```json
 {